why-github-why/why-github-why/README.md

 - 👋 Hi, I’m @why-github-why (but you can call me "*Leon*" 😄)
 - 👀 I’m interested in ...
 Python Development
 - 🌱 I’m currently learning ...
-Django, Vue, WebGL
+Django
 - 💞️ I’m looking to collaborate on ...
 Python projects
 - 📫 How to reach me ... https://leonkleinhans.com 🤍